-A really good church I know recently kicked off a Capital Campaign to pay off their building mortgage early.
+A church I know (whose leaders I once met on a trip out west) recently kicked off a Capital Campaign to pay off their building mortgage early.
 Their motivational tagline is, Financial Freedom-Missional Freedom.
 I just don’t buy it.
-The order seems out of line with the gospel.
+The order does not square with the gospel.

-It reminds me of the Rich Fool (parable) who stores up his wealth for the future.
+It reminds me of the Parable of the Rich Fool who stores up his wealth for the future.
 He says to himself, “Soul, You’ve stored up plenty of good things for many years.
 Take it easy” (Luke 12:19).
 Then God comes along and says, “Tonight your soul is required of you.”

 What if God were to return the day their mortgage is fully paid.
-I think he’d say, “You have five million dollars in the bank [of your building]; of what use is that now?”
+I think he’d say, “You have seven million dollars buried in your building; of what use is that now?”

-Because where we are going, we can’t take [our building] with us.
+Because where we are going, we can’t take it with us.

-My own church—like that Capital-Campaign-Church—began by meeting in local school buildings.
+My own church—exactly like that Capital-Campaign-Church—began by meeting in local school buildings.
 We had enough resources to cover missions, salaries, and building rental.
 And God provided our daily bread.

 There is great mental value in a monthly rental model; we ask God for resources to cover our daily expenses.
 Even if we own our church building, the mental model of a monthly mortgage helps.
 We haven’t built up treasures on earth.
 We can’t say to our collective soul, “Take it easy, our building is paid for.”